rooberrydev/rooberrydev/README.md

 Towards the end of my tenure there, I was assigned to mentor an apprentice developer, and was responsible for their onboarding and overall career progression in the company.
 Although I learnt a lot by being heavily involved throughout the flow of user research, prototyping, building and user testing the product, over time there was a fuzziness around progression which meant I was building constantly but not so sure about the direction of my technical skills/career, which is what I'm looking to rectify in my next role.

 Please do reach out to me if you or anyone in your network are hiring for mid level roles!
-Looking forward to hearing from all of you💖
+Looking forward to hearing from you 💖